Eamonn Meaney Counselling & Psychotherapy

 Depression

-Depression is a mental health condition affecting our thinking, energy, emotions and behaviour.
+Depression is a mental health condition affecting our thinking, energy, emotions, and behaviours.

-Estimates of incidence of depression in our population vary from 1 in 20 (HSE 2008; HSE 2012) to as high as 1 in 10 or 450,000 people at any one time in Ireland (AWARE 2015).
-Experiencing depression equates to far more than just having a bad day.
-Rates of depression in women are twice as high as they are in men partly due to hormonal factors, particularly when it comes to premenstrual syndrome (PMS), premenstrual dysphoric disorder (PMDD), postpartum depression, and perimenopausal depression.
+Estimates of incidence of Depression in our population vary from 1 in 5, with 58% reporting that they have experienced Depression at some point in their lives (Aware, 2024).
+Experiencing Depression equates to far more than just having a bad day.
+Rates of Depression in women are twice as high as they are in men partly due to hormonal factors, particularly when it comes to premenstrual syndrome (PMS), premenstrual dysphoric disorder (PMDD), postpartum Depression, and perimenopausal Depression (Eurofound, 2019).

 What are the most common signs of depression?